Senua’s Saga: Hellblade 2 was one of the first confirmed Xbox Series X exclusives, having been announced during The Game Awards 2019.

 Hellblade 2 release date

-As one of the first Xbox Series X games revealed, you might expect Hellblade 2 to be a launch title.
-And you may be right — or you may be wrong.
-At present, we have no idea.
-The trailer doesn’t give a release date, and Microsoft hasn’t highlighted the game in any other capacity.
+As one of the first Xbox Series X games revealed, you may have expected Hellblade 2 to be a launch title.
+But it wasn't, and we still don't have any solid information on when it will come out.
+The trailer doesn’t give a release date, nor has Microsoft discussed one in any other capacity.
 For the moment, that's all we know.

 Hellblade 2 gameplay